gabrielecerami/gitnetics/doc/user-documentation.md

 Only two types of recombinations are allowed
 - original-diversity
-        created when a change is coming from our original repo (upstream in this case) produces  merge to commit into master-tag branch, and a new updated master branch in the replica
+    created when a change is coming from original repo produces  merge to commit into branch-tag branch, and a new updated branch in the replica
 - replica-mutation
-        created when we have a mutation, for example a new patch for the master-patches branch produces an updated master-patches and again a merge to commit to master-tag branch
+    created when we have a mutation, for example a new review for the branch-patches branch produces an updated branch-patches and again a merge to commit to branch-tag branch

 Recombination in practice